kcenon/thread_system/docs/README.md

 ---

-*This documentation is maintained by the Thread System team.
+*This documentation is maintained by the Thread System.
 For updates or corrections, please see the [Contributing Guide](CONTRIBUTING.md).*
 ---

 *Last Updated: 2025-10-20*